Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-, Whoever has sinned against me, him will I blot out of my book.
+, Those who have sinned against me, are the ones I will blot out of my book.

 32:35 And YAHWEH יְהֹוָה